kokos02/systems-security-assignments/readMe.txt

 One time pad:

 We generate the random key with the getRandomkey() function in the main function and then we pass the string as argument to the functions.
-We need to print the cipher in hex format in order not to lose any characters
+We need to print the cipher in hex format in order not to lose any characters.

 Spartan encrypt: